-Potential Proposed Rulemaking
+Proposed Rulemaking

-Most recently, in October 2022, the FTC issued an advanced notice of proposed rulemaking ("ANPR") seeking public comment on a potential rule to address junk fees proliferating throughout the economy.
+In October 2022, the FTC issued an advance notice of proposed rulemaking ("ANPR") seeking public comment on a potential rule to address junk fees proliferating throughout the economy.
 The ANPR sought public comment on the prevalence of junk fees, the unfair or deceptive tactics companies use to impose them, the harms caused by junk fees, and whether a new rule would better protect consumers.
-Consumers and industry members demonstrated strong interest in the questions posed by the ANPR: the FTC received 12,046 comments in response.
+Consumers and industry members demonstrated strong interest in the questions posed by the ANPR: the FTC received 12,046 comments in response, which overwhelmingly expressed frustration with unexplained mandatory fees.

-These ANPR comments overwhelmingly expressed frustration with unexplained mandatory fees.
 Many ANPR comments raised concerns that sellers fail to disclose the total amount consumers will pay, misrepresent the amount, and only disclose fees after consumers have expended time in the purchasing transaction.
 Many comments also stated that sellers do not adequately disclose or misrepresent the nature or purpose of fees, using vague names for fees or using fees as a profit generator instead of providing consumers with services.
 The comments related to a wide range of goods and services, such as ticket sales, hotels, vacation rentals, apartment rentals, tax preparation services, restaurants, delivery services, utilities, telephone, internet, and cable services, and auto sales.
-FTC staff is currently analyzing the comments to determine the appropriate next steps.